-On September 8, 1998, our Board of Directors declared a dividend distribution of Common Stock Purchase Rights (each individually, a "Right" and collectively, the "Rights") payable to the stockholders of record on September 25, 1998, thereby creating a Stockholder Rights Plan (the "1998 Rights Agreement").
-The Plan was amended effective May 23, 2008 and further amended effective August 18, 2009.
-The 1998 Rights Agreement, as amended, provides that each Right entitles the stockholder of record to purchase from the Company that number of common shares having a combined market value equal to two times the Rights exercise price of \$45.
-The Rights are not exercisable until the distribution date, which will be the earlier of a public announcement that a person or group of affiliated or associated persons has acquired 15% or more of the outstanding common shares, or the announcement of an intention by a similarly constituted party to make a tender or exchange offer resulting in the ownership of 15% or more of the outstanding common shares.
+On September 8, 1998, our Board of Directors declared a dividend distribution of Common Stock Purchase Rights (each individually, a "Right" and collectively, the "Rights") payable to the stockholders of record on September 25, 1998, thereby creating a Stockholder Rights Plan (the "Rights Agreement").
+The Rights Agreement was subsequently amended effective each of (i) May 23, 2008, (ii) August 18, 2009 and (iii) June 2014.
+The Rights Agreement, as amended and restated, provides that each Right entitles the stockholder of record to purchase from the Company that number of common shares of Common Stock having a combined market value equal to two times the Rights exercise price of \$45.
+The Rights are not exercisable until the distribution date, which will be the earlier of a public announcement that a person or group of affiliated or associated persons has acquired 15% or more of the outstanding common Stock, or the announcement of an intention by a similarly constituted party to make a tender or exchange offer resulting in the ownership of 15% or more of the outstanding common shares of Common Stock (such person, the "acquirer").
+The Rights Agreement, as amended and restated, allows for an exemption for Ted Karkus, our Chairman and Chief Executive Officer, to acquire up to 20% of our Common Stock without our Board of Directors declaring a dividend distribution.

 The dividend has the effect of giving the stockholder a 50% discount on the share's current market value for exercising such right.
 In the event of a cashless exercise of the Right, and the acquirer has acquired less than 50% beneficial ownership of the Company, a stockholder may exchange one Right for one common share of the Company.
-The 1998 Rights Agreement, as amended, includes a provision pursuant to which our Board of Directors may exempt from the provisions of the Rights Agreement an offer for all outstanding shares of our Common Stock that the directors determine to be fair and not inadequate and to otherwise be in the best interests of the Company and its stockholders, after receiving advice from one or more investment banking firms.
+The Rights Agreement, as amended and restated, includes a provision pursuant to which our Board of Directors may exempt from the provisions of the Rights Agreement an offer for all outstanding shares of our Common Stock that the directors determine to be fair and not inadequate and to otherwise be in the best interests of the Company and its stockholders, after receiving advice from one or more investment banking firms.
+The expiration date of the Rights Agreement, as amended and restated, is June 18, 2024.